 Today we have published a literature review of existing work exploring public attitudes towards the sharing and use of administrative data for research.
-ADR UK Communications & Engagement Officer Elizabeth Waind discusses the findings.
+ADR UK Communications & Engagement Manager Elizabeth Waind discusses the findings.

 The last decade has seen a large amount of literature investigating public attitudes to data sharing, mostly from the perspective of data sharing initiatives with a similar goal to ADR UK.
 Looking at the findings together and exploring them in a little depth, they all largely reveal the same trends.

 Broadly, the public is supportive of administrative data research so long as a few essential conditions are met.
 First, the research must be in the public interest, with real potential for public good.
 Second, there must be sufficient safeguards in place to protect the privacy of data subjects and prevent the misuse of data.
 And finally, there must be trust in the organisations holding and using data, and transparency around what it is being used for.

 None of these conditions on its own is enough.
 They are rather like the building blocks of a sophisticated yet fragile tower: if one block isn’t strong enough to hold the others up, is placed incorrectly or removed entirely, the tower falls.
 Failure to meet a minimum standard of any of these three conditions could therefore see the demise of public support, not only for the data sharing initiative in question, but potentially for administrative data research more widely.

 But public support is not straightforward.
 No project using administrative data is the same, and the literature shows that the specifics of any given project have an impact on public expectations of the measures needed to protect data.
 Ultimately, the potential benefits of using data must outweigh the risks to privacy and the possibility of misuse, and both a minimum standard and appropriate balance of the three core conditions of public support must be struck to achieve this.